 Because calls made using VOIP software are significantly cheaper, the new communications method is currently experiencing an unprecedented CAGR (compound annual growth rate) of almost 10 percent a year.
 This impressive uptake looks set to continue at the same level until at least 2021, as businesses switch from old telephone and landline-based systems to save costs.
 Innovative companies are quick to appreciate the benefits of little or no up-front capital outlay, combined with the considerable savings to be had from the outset.

 Reassuringly, Voice over IP service providers advertise that call quality is of similar or superior quality to that experienced when speaking via standard telephone landlines.
 It is possible to make Voice over IP calls using computer headsets (for hands-free working) or from special telephones, similar to conventional equipment but boasting additional functionality yet still easy to use.

 Typically, VOIP calls use only a fraction of the connection’s available broadband capacity and the processor power of a modern PC or workstation.
 Some of the other advantages of VOIP calls include:

-Edinburgh-based Onestop IT offers a fixed cost VOIP software service from only £10.00 per month.
+Edinburgh-based Jera offers a fixed cost VOIP software service from only £10.00 per month.
 The company is a leading information technology and communications services supplier that specialises in helping growing SMEs to gain access to quality enterprise technologies at affordable prices.
 If you are an IT decision maker and would like to optimise your business communications with leading-edge Internet telephony to engage customers and empower employees, please click here for further information.

 When it comes to a business phone system, VoIP is the most important options a business has right now.
 This brings many businesses to have questions about how it can be used to solve their communication needs (e.g. how many VoIP lines they need).